-Extracurriculars focused on your child’s interest can give a push to their self-esteem and confidence.
+Extracurriculars focused on your child’s interests can push their self-esteem and confidence.
 They allow kids to nurture a new skill while fully enjoying the process and following their passion.
-The improved levels of self-esteem can help your child to better express their thoughts and opinions.
+The improved levels of self-esteem can help your child to express their thoughts and opinions better.

 4. Elevated Mental Health

 Self-esteem and passion further fuel better mental and psychological development in children.
 Children who participate in extracurricular activities are more satisfied and less anxious.
-ECA also reduces screen time for them, resulting in an active lifestyle and good eyesight and mental state.
+ECA also reduces screen time for them, resulting in an active lifestyle, good eyesight, and mental state.